FlovinTue/gdul/README.md

 # gdul
- A collection of threading related utilities
+A collection of (mainly concurrency related) data structures, created with game programming in mind

 -------------------------------------------------------------------------------------------------------------------------------------------